These easy keto sugar cookies are not only delicious but also very festive.

 These keto soft sugar cookies are fantastic for those monitoring their keto macros who want a sweet treat.

-They’re so easy to make and have the best texture for those who love a tender cookie.
+They’re easy to make and have the best texture for those who love a tender cookie.
 I’m sure you’ll be making them over and over again!

 If you’re a big fan of cookies and are looking for more keto cookie recipes, then you’ll be happy to know I’ve put together an entire collection of keto cookies!